 - The message content itself.
 This content can include messages, pictures, files and video among other types of files.

-- When messages or files were sent and by whom, when or if they were seen by you, and where you received them (in a channel or direct message, for example).
+- When messages or files were sent and by whom, when or if they were seen by you, and where you received them (in a channel, private group, or direct message, for example).

 - Information from partners or other 3rd parties.
 Slack may receive information from partners or others that we could use to make our own information better or more useful.
 This might be aggregate level information about which IP addresses go with which zip codes or it might be more specific information about how well an online marketing or email campaign performed.

 Cookies are small text files sent by us to your computer and from your computer to us, each time you visit our website.
 They are unique to your Slack account or your browser.
 Session-based cookies last only while your browser is open and are automatically deleted when you close your browser.
 Persistent cookies last until you or your browser delete them or until they expire.

 Some cookies are associated with your Slack account and personal information in order to remember that you are logged in and which teams you are logged into.
 Other cookies are not tied to your Slack account but are unique and allow us to do site analytics and customization, among other things.
 If you access Slack through your browser, you can manage your cookie settings there but if you disable all cookies you may not be able to use Slack.